benvonh/Nexus/README.md

 ```

 If you are too lazy, simply execute the scripts in order of configure -> build -> run.

-If your IDE of choice is Visual Studio, skip the build step - just make note of the below print.

 ## Notes